BeltStack

 Zendesk is our top pick for most teams.
 It offers strong ticketing, multi-channel support, automation, and reporting in one platform.
 Whether you handle email, chat, or social, Zendesk scales with your volume and complexity.
 If you want a proven, full-featured helpdesk with a large ecosystem, Zendesk is the default choice.

-Best value helpdesk for growing teams4.5From From ~$15/agent/mo
+Best value helpdesk for growing teams

 Freshdesk